Hybrid Beamforming and Combining for Millimeter Wave Full Duplex Massive MIMO Interference Channel: Abstract

 \section{Abstract}

-Full-Duplex (FD) communication can revolutionize wireless communications as it avoids using independent channels for bi-directional communications.
-In this work, we generalize the point-to-point FD communication in millimeter wave (mmWave) band consisting of K-pair of massive MIMO FD nodes operating simultaneously.
-To enable the coexistence of massive MIMO FD links cost-efficiently, we present novel joint hybrid beamforming (HYBF) and combining scheme for weighted sum-rate (WSR) maximization.
-The proposed algorithm is based on alternative optimization based on the minorization-maximization method.
+Full Duplex (FD) communication can revolutionize wireless communications as it avoids using independent channels for bi-directional communications.
+This work generalizes the point-to-point FD communication in millimeter wave (mmWave) band consisting of K-pairs of massive MIMO FD nodes operating simultaneously.
+We present a novel joint hybrid beamforming (HYBF) and combining scheme for weighted sum-rate (WSR) maximization to enable the coexistence of massive MIMO FD links cost-efficiently.
+The proposed algorithm relies on alternative optimization based on the minorization-maximization method.
 Moreover, we present a novel SI and massive MIMO interference channel aware power allocation scheme to include the optimal power control.
-Simulation results show significant performance improvement compared to a traditional bidirectional half-duplex communication system.
+Simulation results show significant performance improvement compared to a traditional bidirectional fully digital half-duplex (HD) system.

-Full-duplex (FD) has to potential to double the performance of a wireless communication system as it allows simultaneous transmission and reception in the same frequency band.
+Full duplex (FD) can double the spectral efficiency of a wireless communication system as it allows simultaneous transmission and reception in the same frequency band.
 It avoids using two independent channels for bi-directional communication by allowing more flexibility in spectrum utilization, improving data security, and reducing the air interface latency and delay issues \cite{rosson2019towards,sheemar2020receiver,sheemar2021PAPC}.
-To enable FD operation, Self-Interference (SI) is a major challenge to deal with to achieve FD operation, which could be around $110$~dB compared to the received signal of interest.
+Self-Interference (SI) is a major challenge to deal with to achieve an ideal FD operation, which could be around $110$~dB compared to the received signal of interest.